acarl005/google-tab-hotkey/README.md

 This isn't on the official Chrome Web Store yet, so you can clone the code and install it manually at chrome://extensions, assuming you have developer mode enabled.

+## Internationalization

+The manifest file assumes the domain is `google.com`, which works in the US.
+But other Google domains like `google.co.id` in Indonesia will not work.
+The manifest file must be edited.

 ## Other Search Engines

 This actually works for DuckDuckGo too!
 Happy to accept PRs for any others if you'd like to add.